 Brachiosaurus altithorax

 The giant sauropod dinosaur Brachiosaurus altithorax was very briefly described, with no name, in a preliminary report by Riggs (1901).
 It was then formally named, and described in slightly more detail by Riggs (1903).
-Riggs did not mention a specimen number, but the holotype is FMNH PR 25107, and is held at the Field Museum of Natural History in Chicago.
+Riggs did not indicate a specimen number, but the holotype is FMNH PR 25107, and is held at the Field Museum of Natural History in Chicago, Illinois, USA.

 The name that Riggs chose describes the animal’s morphology: “Brachiosaurus” means arm-lizard, in reference to the proportionally long forelimbs, and “altithorax” means high-torso, in reference to the “great size … of this specimen” (Riggs 1903:299) — presumably the length of the dorsal ribs in particular in light of “the immense size of the thorax” (Riggs 1903:300).
 However, Riggs said little about the ribs in either of these publications.
 He followed these initial descriptions with a full descriptive monograph (Riggs 1904), but this too gives the ribs rather short shrift, describing them in a single paragraph (Riggs 1904:239) of only 17 lines, which does not even specify how many were recovered, or from which side of the animal.

-His preliminary paper says only that “A complete rib, presumably from about the sixth presacral vertebra, measures more than nine feet in length.
+Riggs’s preliminary paper says only that “A complete rib, presumably from about the sixth presacral vertebra, measures more than nine feet in length.
 Some of the thoracic ribs have a secondary tubercle, and also a foramen leading to a cavity in the shaft.”
 (Riggs 1901:549).

 The formal description of the ribs is not much more informative (Riggs 1903:303–304):